 Getting your thoughts out on paper can be a huge stress-reliever (and it’s why we’re such big fans of the humble brain dump).
 Research has shown that journaling or writing down our thoughts, feelings and emotions can counteract many of the negative effects of stress.

-You don’t need to write a whole novel, but just getting how we feel down on paper can really help calm the nervous system quickly.
-It gives us space to pause, reflect and process anything that might be making us feel stressed.
+You don’t need to write a whole novel, but just getting how we feel down on paper can really help lower stress and activate the parasympathetic system quickly.
+It gives us space to pause, reflect and process anything that might be making us feel stressed or overwhelmed.

 Try using one or more of the following prompts: